Published on 13 May 2014 - Updated on 16 May 2019

 At ExaVault we already had an API, but it was being called by way of other server-side code.
 A lot of thought went into it from the beginning knowing that it would eventually be opened up, but it had naturally been tailored to some of the specifics of our existing applications.

-This is always a tough decision and the answer to this will greatly differ based on whether or not you are extending or using your current codebase, plan on writing a stand-alone client-side application, or any combination thereof.
-There is probably no wrong answer here, but if you are going with a platform that is new to you, remember to look at things like: current rate of adoption, documentation and user generated examples, performance in the context of mobile devices, and device/browser compatibility.
+This is always a tough decision and the answer will greatly differ based on whether or not you are extending or using your current codebase, plan on writing a stand-alone client-side application, or any combination thereof.
+There is probably no wrong answer here, but if you are going with a platform that is new to you, remember to look at things like the current rate of adoption, documentation and user-generated examples, performance in the context of mobile devices, and device/browser compatibility.

 Choosing a platform that helps you work quickly while also helping you avoid common stumbling blocks can certainly make all of the difference in the world.

 We hope this has been helpful.
-If you’re a current ExaVault customer, we’d love to have you try our mobile application and give us your thoughts: just login to SWFT ( https://swft.exavault.com/ ) on your mobile phone.
+If you’re a current ExaVault customer, we’d love to have you try our mobile application and give us your thoughts.
+Login to SWFT ( https://swft.exavault.com/ ) on your mobile phone.